 When considering graph defined by axis-parallel boxes in $\mathbb{R}^d$ and the adjacency relation is given by the intersection it corresponds to the important notion of boxicity introduced by Roberts \cite{Roberts69}, when the adjacency relation is given by the containment relation it correspond to comparability graphs and it is connected to the poset dimension introduced by Dushnik \& Miller \cite{DushnikM41}

-The motivation for this class of graph originate from an article of Magnant and Martin \cite{MagnantM11} where an wireless channel assignment is considered.
-The problem consider rectangular rooms in a building and ask to find a channel assignment for each room.
-In order to avoid interferences rooms sharing a same wall, floor or ceiling need to use different channels.
-The question was to determine whether a constant number of channel would suffice to answer this problem.
-A first negative answer was provided by Reed and Allwright \cite{ReedA08} that a constant number of channels is not sufficient.
-Magnant and Martin strengthened their result that for any integer $k$ there exist a \emph{building} that require exactly $k$ channels.
-In addition their construction only require floor-ceiling contact.
+The motivation for this class of graphs originate from an article of Magnant and Martin \cite{MagnantM11} where a wireless channel assignment is considered.
+The problem considers rectangular rooms in a building and asks to find a channel assignment for each room.
+In order to avoid interferences rooms sharing the same wall, floor or ceiling need to use different channels.
+The question was to determine whether a constant number of channels would suffice to answer this problem.
+The first negative answer was provided by Reed and Allwright \cite{ReedA08} that a constant number of channels is not sufficient.
+Magnant and Martin strengthened their result that for any integer $k$ there exists a \emph{building} that requires exactly $k$ channels.
+In addition, their construction only requires floor-ceiling contacts.

 We provide the first structural properties of this class.
-We first establish some links between the well known concept of boxicity, then we consider the recognition problem and we prove that it is actually NP-complete to determine if a graph is $d$-CBU for any integer $d\geq 3$.
-Then we provide a characterization of the class of general CBU.
-This characterization is expressed in terms of an acyclic orientation.
-Thanks to this characterization it is immediate to realize that the class of CBU constitutes a proper sub-class of Hasse diagram graph (A Hasse diagram graph, is the undirected graph obtained from a Hasse diagram associated to a poset).
-Then we prove that several well studied optimization problems remains NP-hard on either $2$- or $3$-CBU graphs.
+We first establish some links with the well-known notion of boxicity in Section~\ref{sec:boxicity}.
+Then in Section~\ref{sec:recognition} we consider the recognition problem and we prove that it is NP-complete to determine if a graph is $d$-CBU for any integer $d\geq 3$.
+Then we provide a characterization in terms of an acyclic orientation of the class of general CBU.
+Thanks to this characterization, it is immediate to realize that the class of CBU constitutes a proper sub-class of Hasse diagram graph (A Hasse diagram graph is the undirected graph obtained from a Hasse diagram associated to a poset).
+Finally we prove in Section~\ref{sec:complexity} that several well studied optimization problems remains NP-hard on either $2$- or $3$-CBU graphs.